tony-yang/docker-openvpn/README.md

 ## References
 These references provided inspirations and insights into some of the problems I have encountered along the way.
-Thanks to those authors for sharing them.
+Thanks to those authors who shared them.

 - https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04 (The project's workflow and configuration was mostly based on this tutorial)
 - https://github.com/kylemanna/docker-openvpn (It was a bit overkill for my purpose but highly recommend to take a look)